USS Milius: Coat of arms

 The ship's crest honors Captain Paul Lloyd Milius, commemorating his military service, courage, and selfless heroism.

 Dark blue and gold are colors traditionally used by the Navy and denote the sea and excellence.
 The shield itself reflects the power of the Aegis shield.
 The double-edged battle-ax signifies the ship's formidable power—both a warning to maintain peace and a weapon capable of devastating force when provoked.
 The battle-ax harness is a warning that peace should be maintained; provoked and unleashed, the battle-ax is a punishing offensive weapon capable of delivering crushing blows.
 The trident highlights the ship's ability to project power across land, air, and sea, including underwater.
 The crossed swords are the modern Navy sword of today and the cutlass of the John Paul Jones era symbolizing the enduring tradition and heritage of the United States Navy.
 The red border stands for unity, readiness, and sacrifice.
 The seven bolts on the border represent the seven lives saved by Captain Milius' heroic action.

-The lion suggests Captain Milius' extraordinary heroism as the aircraft commander in Observation Squadron Sixty-Seven for which he received the Navy Cross, represented by the cross plate, and underscored his selfless courage and inspiring devotion to duty.
+The lion suggests Captain Milius' extraordinary heroism as the aircraft commander in Observation Squadron Sixty-Seven for which he received the Navy Cross, represented by the cross plate, and underscored his courage and devotion to duty.

 Alii Prae Me – "Others Before Myself" – a reflection of his unwavering personal ethic.